More on personal sewing style – how do you like to fit ?

 Since writing my post on fitting aids I’ve taken some courses on ‘reading the wrinkles’.

-Sarah Veblen has a book Guide to perfect fitting, and pdf lessons with support videos at Pattern Review.
+Sarah Veblen has a book Guide to perfect fitting, and pdf lessons with support videos at Pattern Review and videos at Taunton Workshops.

 Lynda Maynard – video lessons at Craftsy